unswexplains/unswexplains.github.io/4a4307cafd0a/content.md

 If you find a relationship between two variables in your data, you might be tempted to conclude that one causes the other.

 For example, suppose you have data about the height (in centimetres) and popularity (between 0 and 10) of some politicians.
 Suppose you generate the following visualisation, which shows a positive relationship between their height and popularity.
-You might be tempted to conclude that height somehow causally effects popularity:
+You might be tempted to conclude that height somehow causally affects popularity:

 <div id="corr"></div>
 <script>